 - 1. It is widely known that the link between a pupil's attendance and attainment is irrefutable. - 2.
 Early poor attendance habits follow through into secondary school, further education and employment. - 3.
-Graduates earn, on average, double that of young people that leave school with no qualifications. - 4.
-All schools in Oxfordshire are encouraged to adopt a policy of not authorising Exceptional Leave. - 5.
-The Head Teacher will meet personally with every family applying for Exceptional Leave to stress the importance of good school attendance habits and links between attendance & attainment. - 6.
-Exceptional leave is most unlikely to be authorised when a student's attendance is less than 95%. - 7.
-Exceptional leave should always be refused when school is aware of any truancy. - 8.
-Exceptional leave should always be refused when requests are regular (annual) or when patterns become identifiable. - 9.
+All schools in Oxfordshire are encouraged to adopt a policy of not authorising requests for holidays. - 4.
+The Head Teacher will meet personally with every family applying for Exceptional Leave to stress the importance of good school attendance habits and links between attendance & attainment. - 5.
+Exceptional leave is most unlikely to be authorised when a student's attendance is less than 96%. - 6.
+Exceptional leave should always be refused when school is aware of any truancy. - 7.
+Exceptional leave should always be refused when requests are regular (annual) or when patterns become identifiable. - 8.
 Reasons for Exceptional Leave should be logged on the pupil's record and shared as part of the transfer/transition process.

-The County Attendance Team can issue Penalty Notices for any unauthorised 'Exceptional Leave'.
+The County Attendance Team can issue Penalty Notices for any unauthorised leave of absence.
 Penalty Notices can be issued to each parent/carer concerned.
 Please note that it will be per parent per child.
 Payment within 21 days of receipt of notice is £60 and £120 if paid after this period but within 28 days.
+Please note that It will be per parent per child.

-If the Penalty Notice remains unpaid after 28 days you will each receive a summons to Oxford Magistrates Court.
+If the Penalty Notice remains unpaid after 28 days you may each receive a summons to Oxford Magistrates Court.
 If unauthorised leave is repeated the County Attendance Team may summons each parent to Court without a Penalty Notice being issued.